qprjohn121/hello-world/README.md

 # hello-world
-This is an edited version of the README file, held in a branch
+This is an edited version of the README file, placed in a branch prior to being committed to the master branch.